wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    <pre>cd python-samples</pre>

-1. Using "code" (VSCode), or other editor (IDE) to open the whole folder by specifying a dot:
+1. Using <a target="_blank" href="https://wilsonmar.github.io/text-editors/">"code" (VSCode), PyCharm, or other editor (IDE)</a> to open the whole folder.
+For vscode it's with a dot to specify the whole folder:

    <pre><strong>code . </strong></pre>

-   Alternately, PyCharm editor.

-1. Within your editor, in the left menu, click on <strong>python-samples.py</strong> to open it for edit.
+1. Within your editor's left menu, click on <strong>python-samples.py</strong> to open it for edit.

 <a name="RepoFiles"></a>

 ## Repo folders and files

-The most important files within the repo:
+The most important files within the python-samples repo:

 * <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.py"><strong>python-samples.py</strong></a> - the star of this show - <a href="#TheCoding">the coding</a>